 The (aptly named) brain is where the core of our code structure lives.
 When you request a password, the generator calls on this central brain — no matter what version of 1Password you use.
-Coded in the brain are password rules for millions of websites (and counting) across the internet.
-In essence, Mitchell’s team has ‘taught’ the brain what password requirements are, how they work, and how to conform in the strongest way possible.
+In a sense, Mitchell and his incredible team have ‘taught’ the brain what password requirements are, how they work, and how to conform in the strongest way possible.

 Sense and sensibility

 Mitchell’s team worked closely with Chief of Security, Jeffrey Goldberg, to develop a password-generation process that, for the first time, puts function over form.

 It started with uniform distribution.
 While people are much more likely to choose some passwords more than others, the mathematical principle of uniform distribution ensures any of the nearly-countless possible passwords are just as likely to be generated as any other.

 The wordlist used by the Smart Password Generator currently consists of 10,122 plausible English-language syllables.
 The SPG selects four syllables, one of which will be entirely uppercase, and blends them with separators, which are chosen from ten digits (0-9) and six basic symbols (!@.- _ *).

 In the blink of an eye, you have a password that’s strong, and much more likely to be accepted by any website on earth.

 Long, random passwords just aren’t convenient.
 If you need to enter 45 randomly-generated characters on another device often enough, you’ll inevitably change that password to something like password123 because it’s easy to type and remember.
 It’s also - you got it - not strong.